HienLeWw/Find-First-and-Last-Position-of-Element-in-Sorted-Array/README.md

   For more details: https://leetcode.com/problems/find-first-and-last-position-of-element-in-sorted-array/

 # Idea:
-  We need four variables: left, right, first_pos,last_pos
+  We need four variables: left, right, first_pos,last_pos.

     - left:
       + Going from the first index to the lsat index of the given array.
       + Once "array[left] = target", we assign 'left' to 'last_pos'